This Vegan French Onion Dip is rich, creamy, sweet and tangy!

 - White Bean Queso

-- 2 tablespoons oil (coconut, vegetable, rapeseed or olive)
+- 1 tablespoon oil (coconut, vegetable, rapeseed or olive)

-- Splash of white wine * (ensure vegan/gluten-free if necessary)
+- Splash white wine * (ensure vegan/gluten-free if necessary)

 - 1 tablespoon apple cider vinegar (ensure gluten-free if necessary)

 - 1 tablespoon tamari (or soy sauce if not gluten-free)

 - Salt + pepper to taste

 - Tortilla chips (ensure gluten-free if necessary)

 - Heat up oil in a pan and add the onion once hot